payne/ChadPythonStocks/README.md

-# Simple Learning made better with python3 and pytest
+# Simple Learning made better with python3, behave, and pytest

 Try this:
 1. clone this repo